aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-pdf/_index.md

 Before we dive into the technical details of converting EPUB to PDF using Aspose.HTML for Java, you need to ensure that you have the following prerequisites in place:

 1. Java Development Environment: Make sure you have a Java development environment set up on your system.
-If not, you can download and install the Java Development Kit (JDK) from the official Oracle website.
+If not, you can download and install the Java Development Kit (JDK) from the Oracle website.

 2. Aspose.HTML for Java: You'll need to download and install the Aspose.HTML for Java library.
 You can find the download link [here](https://releases.aspose.com/html/java/).